S0AndS0/Perinoid_Pipes/Documentation/Contributing_code_maintenance.md

 > via GitHub's web interface or via `hub` python command line wrapper, and then
 > submitting pull requests to your own fork.

-## When finished merge changes back to original/master branch with a message.
+## When finished merge changes back to original/master branch with a message

 ```
 git checkout master